08 October, 2020

 Aggregate Expression: You can enter expressions in the output port or variable port.

-Group by Port: This tells the integration service how to create groups.
-You can configure input, input/output or variable ports for the group.
+Group by Port: This tells the integration service on how to create groups.
+You can configure an input, input/output, or variable ports for the group.

-Sorted Input: This option can be used to improve the session performance.
-You can use this option only when the input to the aggregator transformation in sorted on group by ports.
+Sorted Input: This option can be used to improve session performance.
+You can use this option only when the input to the aggregator transformation in sorted on a group by ports.